Ink230/irongoon/README.md

 The Irongoon mod for [Severed Chains](https://github.com/Legend-of-Dragoon-Modding/Legend-of-Dragoon-Java) allows an "Ironmon" style of play for Legend of Dragoon.

-# Alpha
+# In the Beginning
-I expect some things to break or weird behaviours.
-Please report them as an issue.

-Aside from that, experiment with the config settings (different randomizer options) and see what is fun.
+Experiment with the config settings (different randomizer options) and see what is fun.

 Quick Notes

 - Early game is heavily balanced around power functions, there is some attempt at adjusting for this but good luck
 - You may deal lots of damage but you may also take lots of damage ✔

+At the moment, the mod is a glorified character and monster stat randomizer.
+Elements, additions, rewards, and some combat mechanics are somewhat doable and will be done next.
+Everything else in the Irongoon ruleset needs additional mod support to implement.
 # Irongoon Rules
 The [Irongoon Rules](https://gist.github.com/Ink230/76197fd8251de5e0927d99077e0c1124) is a WIP goal of capturing the Ironmon essence.